 The MultiSense SL is a tri-modal (laser, 3D stereo, and video), high-resolution, high-data-rate, and high-accuracy 3D range sensor.
 The sensor is suitable for use in a wide variety of robotics, automation, and sensing applications, such as autonomous vehicles, 3D mapping, and workspace understanding.
-The MultiSense SL is packaged in a rugged, compact housing, along with a low-power FPGA processor, and is pre-calibrated at the factor.
+The MultiSense SL is packaged in a rugged, compact housing, along with a low-power FPGA processor, and is pre-calibrated at the factory.

 The MultiSense SL is the sensor of choice for the Atlas humanoid robots in the DARPA Robotics Challenge (DRC).
 As the “head” of the humanoid, the SL provides the majority of perceptual data used for teleoperation as well as automated control.
 In the 2013 trials, 5 of the 8 top scoring teams used the Carnegie Robotics SL sensor head.

 The MultiSense SL produces 3D point clouds from both the spinning laser and the stereo camera which are accurately aligned and colorized onboard the sensor.
 The stereo sensor provides extremely dense “full frame” range data at high frame-rates, which is complemented by high accuracy data, at lower rates, from the spinning laser.
 The sensor can also output standard color video.